AYJACKSON-ICS4U/introductory-arduino-assignment-anees-3/README.md

 _**HANDBOOK FOR ARDUINO**_ :

 >https://docs.google.com/viewer?a=v&pid=sites&srcid=b2Nkc2IuY2F8YS15LWphY2tzb24taWNzNHV8Z3g6MzAyZTZhNjM1Njk1ODc4MA
-above is the link to a website... i think its in google drive.
-Anyways this is the arduino handbook, and will be very important and usefull when coidng or using arduino.
+> <-- This is the link to a website/file called Arduino Handbook, and it will be very important and useful when using an Arduino.

 ## Setup/Don't Forget!
 >Check the ports!
-Go to devices and printers, then go to the bottom and look at the port.
-Then go to arduino, click _tools_, then _Port:_, then make sure or change it so that the arduino port matches the computers listed port.
+Go to devices and printers, then go to the bottom and look at the port (COMx).
+Then go to Arduino, click _Tools_, then _Port:_, then make sure to change it so that the Arduino port matches the computers listed port.

 >Check the board type!
-Go to _tools_ under the toolbar, go and click on _board:_, and make sure you select the board type _nano_.
+Go to _Tools_ under the toolbar, go and click on _Board:_, and make sure you select the board type _Arduino Nano_.

 >After following these steps, the code on the computer should work.